GonzoTheDev/cryptocoin-android-wallet/doc/NEW-BUILD-Docs-Cryptocoin.md

 `make -j <Thread Count (2x cores)>`
 <br>

-After that you need to copy all .a files into their respective folders in /external-libs, then import the entire cryptocoin-android-wallet folder into android studio and build the APK.
+After that you need to copy all .a files from /build into their respective folders in /external-libs, then import the entire cryptocoin-android-wallet folder into android studio and build the APK.

 If you are having trouble following my guide, don't be afraid to reach out!